NFPA 1620: Standard for Pre-Incident Planning

 Please note: This Standard is no longer accepting Public Input due to the Emergency Response and Responder Safety Document Consolidation Plan (consolidation plan) as approved by the NFPA Standards Council.
 As part of the consolidation plan, this Standard is slipping cycle and being combined into a new consolidated draft, NFPA 1660.
-To submit a public input on this consolidated draft by the November 13, 2020 deadline, go to NFPA 1660.
+For further information on this consolidated draft, go to NFPA 1660.

 ISO Rating Resources

 NFPA is providing a resource page to assist those individual and fire departments reviewing or going through the rating process of the new ISO Fire Suppression Rating Schedule (FSRS).
 On this page you will find links to the current editions of NFPA…